1. Moneyfulness is unknown

 As you know, Mindfulness hit the #1 position on Amazon!

 2. You don’t have any speaking experience

 As a speaker about Moneyfulness I have to admit, I’m not that experienced which is logical because I’m just beginning.
 As a speaker about finance for self-employed and small business owners, I do have a lot of experience.
 Twice there was a crowd of almost a hundred people, but usually, it fluctuates between ten and thirty.

 I’m also a teacher in accounting and taxes for several years.
 It’s not exactly the same, but it comes close to speaking

 3. Mindfulness is too “woo woo”

 I followed a mindfulness program myself and I’m a certified mindfulness coach.
-(Mindfulness Based Cognitive Therapy, M.B.C.T.).
+(Mindfulness-Based Cognitive Therapy, M.B.C.T.).
 Although I don’t help others with mindfulness directly, I practice it myself on a daily basis.
-In workshops, which were more mindfulness oriented, I use several mindfulness techniques.
+In workshops, which were more mindfulness-oriented, I use several mindfulness techniques.
 I’m not literally using mindfulness, but it’s reworked in moneyfulness.
-Moneyfulness is an addition on mindfulness.
+Moneyfulness is an addition to mindfulness.

 5. You have never been in front of a big crowd

 Twice I've been in front of almost a hundred people.
 It didn’t scare me at all.
 But I’ve also been on Dutch national television three times.
 I was interviewed twice and invited ad a guest once.
 This way you’re not directly in front of the people, but the crowd is huge.

 6. You are from the Netherlands